Myanmar says 'seriously concerned' over war crimes prosecutor move on Rohingya jurisdiction

 The magistrate assigned to consider the request, Congolese judge Antoine Kesia-Mbe Mindua, will determine how to proceed.

-Reporting by Antoni Slodkowski; Editing by Clarence Fernandez
+Reporting by Antoni Slodkowski; Additional reporting by Toby Sterling in AMSTERDAM; Editing by Clarence Fernandez